 Grant recipients must agree to acknowledge the support of the AEF in any printed material or presentations.
 The Foundation’s Executive Board must approve all amendments to the original grant project and/or budget.

+The grant recipient is allowed one year from the grant award date to complete the program/project.
 If, for any reason, a grant recipient is unable to administer the approved project, the grant recipient will return all allocated funds to the Foundation.
 The grant recipient may reapply during the next grant cycle.